 ETX Capital Platform and Trading Tools

-We like the fact that ETX Capital offers two trading platforms for you to choose from.
+ETX Capital offers two trading platforms for you to choose from.
 You can opt for its in-house, proprietary platform – ETX TraderPro.
 Or, ETX Capital also offers full integration with MetaTrader 4 (MT4) so you can use advanced trading tools and expert advisors.

 With that said, you can customize the colour scheme however you see fir.
 In fact, you can add up to 10 workspaces with ETX TraderPro, alongside the ability to drop and drag charts.
 You can also create personalised watchlists for your favourite financial assets and even opt to focus on specific positions, markets, and time frames.